Disturbances in Influence of a Shepherding Agent is More Impactful than Sensorial Noise During Swarm Guidance: Shepherding Problem

 The operating environment of the shepherding problem is a 2-D square paddock having length of $L$.
 In this environment, two kinds of agents, which are a set of sheep (called influenced agents) $\Pi = \{ \pi_1, \dots, \pi_i, \dots, \pi_N \}$, and a set of shepherds (called influencing agents) $B = \{ \beta_1, \dots, \beta_j, \dots, \beta_M \}$, are initialized.
 There are three main behaviours for each shepherd, and four basic behaviours for each sheep at a time step $t$.
 These behaviours are shown as below.

 \begin{enumerate} \item {For shepherd $\beta_j$: \begin{itemize} \item \emph{Driving behaviour} $\sigma_1$: When all sheep are collected in a cluster, i.e. all the distances from the observed sheep to the center of sheep\textquoteright s mass are lower than a threshold $f(N)$ calculated in Equation~\ref{eq:ShepherdBehaviorSelectionThresholdEquation}, a normalized force vector, $F^t_{\beta_jcd}$, is applied for the shepherd as a velocity vector in order to reach a driving point.
 This point is located behind the sheep\textquoteright s mass on the line drawn from the center of the sheep\textquoteright s mass and the target position.
+The distance from the center of the mass to the driving point is $R_{\pi\pi}\times \sqrt{N}$.